MiaoDragon/cs439-rubric/rubric-lab4.md

 ### 2.3 Question 1.3 (2)
+reasonable answers that cover these:
-reasonable answer that mentions the limitation of histogram (works with numerical data in both axis), and the country name is nominal data.
+1. mention the limitation of histogram (works with numerical data in both axis), and the country name is nominal data.
+2. countplot is NOT the right tool for the job because we're currently analyzing quantitative data.
+Countplot is a vizualization tool traditionally used for categorical data

 ### 2.4 Question 1.4 (3)
 order of plots do not matter.
 They can be stacked vertically or horizontally.